The Town of Frodsham

 In medieval times Frodsham was an important borough and port belonging to the Earls of Chester.
 Its parish church, St. Laurence's, still exhibits evidence of a building present in the 12th century in its nave and is referenced in the Domesday Book.

-The 'Frodsham Bee' emblem adopted by Frodsham Parish Council
+The 'Frodsham Bee' emblem adopted by Frodsham Town Council

 Its nearby attractions include Castle Park Arts Centre; Foxhill Arboretum and Lady Heyes Craft and Antiques Restoration Centre.
 A market is held each Thursday along the the main street.

 Frodsham's viability as a trading centre had been emphasised by the presence of the "big five" clearing banks and several building societies, although branches of HSBC and NatWest have since disappeared.

 The town (status granted in 1993 by the town council in from its previous 'village' status) has seen a lot of development of shops and premises with alcohol licences, with the opening of many contemporary-style bars, rrestuarants, take-away food shops and public houses in the presence of small, specialised businesses operating from town-centre shops.
 The town also has many ameneties including a leisure centre, community centre and a large public park.

 The full Frodsham panel appears on tourists boards throughout the town.